Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

 With every second that passes, the tension mounts.
 The journey is long, but they must be swift, for time is an unforgiving adversary. **Time will start to be counted when your car passes the starting line.**

 - **Timing Penalty:** Time marches on.
 For the first **120 seconds**, they are safe—no penalties, no rush.
 But after that, every second costs them **1 point**.
 The clock ticks, their score dwindles.
 Can they maintain the delicate balance between speed and caution?
 - **Distance Score:** To encourage progress through the track, a distance-based scoring system is in place.
 The score calculation will include a percentage factor determined by the distance covered.
 The percentage factor is defined as **(distance travelled / 5 meters)**.
-This factor will be applied to both the **starting score** and the **penalty-free time** to reward advancing further along the track.

   - **Example 1:** If they complete **3 meters** of the track, the distance percentage factor will be **3 meters / 5 meters = 0.6**.
 The starting score and penalty-free time are then multiplied by 0.6.
   - **Example 2:** If they complete the full **5 meters**, the distance percentage factor will be **5 meters / 5 meters = 1.0**.
 In this case, the starting score and penalty-free time remain unaffected.